annarailton/littlemore_ltn_analysis/data/README.md

 | [`street_counts.csv`](street_counts.csv) | Counts of responses from each street, before anonymisation (used for coverage map) |
 | [`street_data.csv`](street_data.csv) | Data about each street, e.g. postcode, lat-long, driving distance to LTN etc. |
 | [`mapping/`](mapping) | QGIS shapefiles and `geojson` for use in mapping |

+:warning: note that there are three more data points in this dataset then used in the report.
+This was because of three late entries to the dataset.